How Data Capture Helps Dealers With Tire Registrations Laws

 - It’s practical – OCR technology can be used on mobile devices or mobile phones.
 It can also be used without an internet connection.

-- It’s easy to integrate – Anyline’s mobile SDK for DOT scanning is natively developed for iOS, Android, and UWP, also supports common integration frameworks such as Xamarin, Cordova, React Native, and Flutter.
+- It’s easy to integrate – Anyline’s mobile SDK for DOT scanning is natively developed for iOS, Android, and UWP, also supports common integration frameworks such as Xamarin, Cordova and React Native.